Doctelligence/doctelligence.github.io/roadmap.md

 ## 🔬 Testnet Testing
 - Conduct closed testnet tests to validate functionality and collect user feedback.

-## 💼 Subsequent Funding Rounds & TGE
+## 💼 Series A Funding Round
 - Seek Series A funding to further support growth and development.

+---
+# Phase 3: Testnet Launch and Ecosystem Growth

+## 💰 Token-Generating Event (TGE)
 - Host a token-generating event (TGE) to secure the network and ensure long-term sustainability through utility-driven token models.

----
-# Phase 3: Testnet Launch and Ecosystem Growth (12-24 months)

 ## 🚀 Testnet Launch
 - Launch the testnet to demonstrate infrastructure and onboard early testers for feedback.